kosar726/music-website/README.md

 After all of these steps your are good to go and create your first music post.

 **If you changed the user name or password of phpmyadmin from default you need to change username and password from `includes/db.php` file**

-### BUG
-if you want to create a Genre for music first create a folder named `uploads/music` and put Genre names exactly as it is in the database table otherwise you get error for inserting music into the db